 Q: When is it safe to put a child in a booster seat?

-For a budget-friendly alternative, take a look at the Evenflo Big Kid Booster Seat.
+For a budget-friendly alternative, take a look at the Evenflo Big Kid Highback 2-in-1 Belt-Positioning Booster Car Sea.
 It’s a lightweight seat with a lot of extra features to keep your child protected and comfortable.